U3-1402 in Metastatic or Unresectable Non-Small Cell Lung Cancer

 Inclusion Criteria specific to Cohort 2 of Dose Expansion:

-- Has histologically or cytologically documented squamous or non-squamous NSCLC (ie, without EGFR-mutation).
+- Has histologically or cytologically documented squamous or non-squamous NSCLC (ie, without EGFR-activating mutations).

 - Has received prior treatment with anti-PD-1 or anti-PD-L1 antibody-based regimen in the locally advanced or metastatic setting unless unable or unwilling.
 Participants with NSCLC known to harbor a genomic alteration(s) other than EGFR mutation(s) (eg, ALK or ROS1 fusion) for which treatment is available must have also received prior treatment with at least 1 genotype-directed therapy.